 Students must be U.S. citizens or eligible non-citizens, and meet all other requirements.
 Pell Grants are awarded to undergraduate students who have not earned a bachelor's or graduate degree.
-The maximum Federal Pell Grant for the 2019-2020 award year (July 1, 2019 through June 30, 2019) will be \$6,195.
+Federal Pell Grant for the 2021-2022 award year is \$6,495.
 The amount an individual student may receive depends on a number of factors.
 Grants are renewable annually based on financial need, enrollment status, and satisfactory academic progress.
 Students selected for verification are required to submit to the Office of Student Financial Assistance all requested financial documentation from both the student and parent before any financial aid is awarded.